leavil/leavil/README.md

 # Hello! 👋

 Welcome to my GitHub profile!
-I'm Arnau, a passionate engineer enthusiastic about technology and code.
-I love learning new things and sharing knowledge with the community.
+I'm Arnau, a passionate engineer enthusiastic about technology, I am looking to join development teams in software engineering, robotics or computer vision, with a special focus on software or development, with a focus on artificial intelligence and Data Science.
+My experience with Python (Jupyter Lab) supports my ability to create and improve technological proposals.
+I am an enthusiastic researcher, always curious to learn how the latest technologies work and how they can be customized to optimize results.
+Willing to learn new technologies, I aspire to contribute to dynamic teams committed to innovation and the development of disruptive solutions.

 ## About Me

-- 💻 Currently studying on UPC.
+- 💻 Currently studying on UPC - EEBE.
-- 🌱 Learning Python.
+- 🌱 Learning Python for IA & Data Science.
 - 👯 Looking to collaborate on open-source projects.
 - 📫 You can reach me at arnaugonzalezalmirall@gmail.com